Programs & Services

 • Coordinating volunteer events and K-12 education opportunities; and

-• Building partnerships and identifying funding opportunities
+• Building partnerships and identifying unique funding opportunities that help meet individual community goals.

 For more information contact Alyssa O’Brien at alyssa.obrien@emnrd.nm.gov.